 I adore these beautiful French Macarons.
-They are finicky to make however.
-If you live in the Northwest like I do, moisture is your enemy.
-They can not develop a skin on the top and when you bake they will crack.
+They are finicky to make, however.
+If you live in the Northwest as I do, moisture is your enemy.
+They can not develop skin on the top and when you bake they will crack.
 That is a nasty problem that I get often when I have a desire for this delectable cookie and bake them when it’s raining.
-Don’t worry they may not be beautiful, but they will be tasty.
-Never give up on producing a perfect macaron, you’ll get it right when they weather is sunny and hot!
+But I’ve figured out a solution.
+My oven has a dehydration setting, the temperature is 150 degrees, with convection air flowing.
+You can try doing the same thing in a convection oven with a very low temperature for 3-4 minutes.
+Never give up on producing a perfect macaron, you’ll get it right when the weather is sunny and hot!

 1/4 teaspoon cream of tartar

-1/4 teaspoon vanilla or other flavor of your desire
+1/4 teaspoon vanilla or other flavors of your desire

 Gel color of your choice